 Whether an accused person is deprived of self-control normally depends on the specific facts of each case.
 The court will decide if the accused had indeed lost his/her self-control as a result of the provocation.

-As for gravity of provocation, the court will use an objective test determine it.
+As for the gravity of provocation, the court will use an objective test to determine it.
 If the provocation was one that the reasonable man, having the same background as the accused, would find grave, then the defence of provocation is likely to be made out.